-NOTE 6 - Mortgage Payable
+NOTE 6 - MORTGAGE PAYABLE

-BGSP has a mortgage note payable with TD Bank.
-The mortgage matures November 1, 2022.
+BGSP had a mortgage note payable with TD Bank.
+The mortgage matured on November 1, 2022.
 The Organization has a floating-to-fixed rate swap to manage the risk of increased debt service costs resulting from rising variable interest rates.
 The swap consists of an \$800,000, ten-year floating-to-fixed rate swap whereby the Organization pays a fixed rate of 3.905% and receives the LIBOR-BBA rate.
-The notional amount of the swap will decline until maturity on November 1, 2022.
+The notional amount of the swap declined until maturity on November 1, 2022.
+BGSP amended and restated the mortgage payable on December 8, 2022.
+The new mortgage payable matures on December 8, 2032 at a fixed rate of 6.24%.

-Interest expense for the year ended July 31, 2022 was \$16,784 and is included in property and plant expense on the statement of activities and change and net assets.
+Interest expense for the year ended July 31, 2023 was \$28,841 and is included in property and plant expense on the statement of activities and change and net assets.

 The Organization is required to comply with certain financial covenants as listed in the credit and security agreement with TD Bank.
-At July 31, 2022 the Organization is in compliance with all of the requirements.
+At July 31, 2023 the Organization is in compliance with all of the requirements.
 Future required principal payments: